 The Waltonian delivers Eastern news, both local and national via the university newspaper, which is bi-weekly and student run.

-The HSO aims to promote cultural awareness.
-We serve the campus community with the knowledge of Haitian history, culture, and people.
-This is accomplished by hosting informational programs and lectures, coordinating and carrying out social events, providing membership for all who desire to be educated about the Haitian culture, assisting with the promotion of further education to high school students, strengthening and extending the system of support to all fellow Haitians in the United States and in Haiti.
-We hope to eliminate the dishonest stereotypes that have plagued the Haitian people and live strong through our motto, "L'Union fait la force" ("through unity we find the strength”).
+The CSO aims to promote cultural awareness.
+We serve the campus community with the knowledge of Caribbean history, culture, and people.
+This is accomplished by hosting informational programs and lectures, coordinating and carrying out social events, providing membership for all who desire to be educated about the Caribbean culture, assisting with the promotion of further education to high school students, strengthening and extending the system of support to all fellow Caribbean students.
+We hope to eliminate the stereotypes that have plagued the Caribbean people and live strong through our motto, "L'Union fait la force" ("through unity we find the strength").